Partitioning a Polygon Into Small Pieces: Computing the boundary pieces

 We now partition each piece $Q\in\CQ^{*}_{b}$ into $d=\deg^-(Q)=\deg^+(Q)$ pieces as follows, where $\deg^-(\cdot )$ and $\deg^+(\cdot )$ denote the in- and out-degree, respectively.
 Note that $d$ is equal to the number of intervals in $\partial P\cap \partial Q$.
 Denote these intervals as $I_1,\ldots,I_d$.
 For $i\in\{1,\ldots,d-1\}$, we split $Q$ along a shortest path in $Q$ between the endpoints of $I_i$.
 It is then clear that each of the resulting $d$ pieces has bounded size and that we obtain a boundary partition of $P$.

 We can then bound the number of pieces in our boundary partition as $\sum_{Q \in \CQ^{*}_{b}} \mathrm{deg}^-(Q) = |E(C)| \leq 2m-2\leq 2\,\opt - 2$, and the lemma holds. \end{proof}

-All our algorithms construct the boundary pieces in a greedy manner, as follows.
+All of our algorithms construct the boundary pieces in a greedy manner, as follows.
 We pick an arbitrary point $a_0\in\partial P$.
 For $i=1,2,\ldots$, we then choose the next point $a_i$ such that the interval $\partial P[a_{i-1},a_i]$ is as large as possible while it can be covered by a single piece $Q_i$ satisfying the respective size constraint.
 We stop when we get to a point $a_{k-1}$ such that $\partial P[a_{k-1},a_0]$ can be covered by a piece $Q_k$ of bounded size.
+Due to the greedy choices, the following lemma easily follows from~\Cref{lem:size-boundary-partition}.
+As an upper bound on $|\CQ_\partial|$, we have $2\,\opt-1$ instead of $2\,\opt-2$, since we choose an arbitrary starting point $a_0$, which can result in an excess of one boundary piece.

 \begin{lemma} Let $a_0=a_k$ be an arbitrary point on $\partial P$ and let $\CQ_\partial=\{Q_1,\ldots,Q_k\}$ be a set of pieces of bounded size where $Q_i$ covers the interval $\partial P[a_{i-1},a_i]$ and for $i=1,\ldots,k-1$, the endpoint $a_i$ is chosen so that a piece of bounded size cannot cover a larger interval starting at $a_{i-1}$.
 Then $k=|\CQ_\partial| \leq 2\,\opt-1$. \end{lemma}